-Incoming freshmen, transfer and current CU-Boulder students that meet the criteria may also qualify for the CORE campus housing option, a recovery-focused and sobriety-friendly living community on a dedicated floor in one of the residence halls.
+Incoming freshmen, transfer and current CU-Boulder students that meet the criteria may also qualify for the CORE campus housing option, a recovery-focused and sober community located in Graduate and Family Housing.

 See our Meetings page for a list of 12-step recovery meetings, support groups and clubs that currently meet in the CUCRC space.
 The Center is open to all support needs and fellowships, and available for reservation.
 The space can accommodate meetings up to 30 people.
 If you are interested in holding a group or recovery meeting in the CUCRC, contact us at firstname.lastname@example.org or call 303-492-9642.

 The CUCRC hosts many regular weekly activities and special events open to all members and friends, and to those who are supportive of the recovery community.
 There are also some special opportunities that are available for CUCRC members.
 See our current Schedule.
 Have an idea for an event or fun activity or experience you would like to propose?
 Let us know!